GeoChernykh/AlarmForecast/README.md

 - **Model:** Serialized LightGBM pipeline at `models/lgbm_pipeline.joblib`
 - **Inference Output:** JSON predictions stored in `data/predictions/alarm_predictions.json`
 - **Frontend:** Next.js tactical map application in `frontend/tactical-map/`

 ---

-## Deployment Process

-The system was deployed to AWS EC2 with the following phases:

-1. **Infrastructure provisioning**
-   - Provisioned an EC2 instance for the backend and frontend.
-   - Configured security groups to allow HTTP/HTTPS and protected SSH.
-   - Used the SSH key for secure access.

-2. **Environment configuration**
-   - Installed Python 3.13.8, Node.js, and npm on the EC2 instance.
-   - Cloned the repository to the server.

-3. **Backend deployment**
-   - Created a Python virtual environment and installed backend dependencies.
-   - Configured uWSGI to run the Flask app at `app/api/alarm_forecast.py`.
-   - Used uWSGI as the WSGI bridge for concurrent inference requests.

-4. **Frontend deployment**
-   - Installed frontend packages in `frontend/tactical-map/`.
-   - Built the Next.js application for production.
-   - Started the frontend with `npm start`.

-5. **Process management**
-   - Used PM2 to keep the backend and frontend processes running after logout.

-Recommended to use different instances for frontend and backend

----